Matt-Eva/intro-to-hash-tables/README.md

 We create keys we want to use and pass them through the hashing function, which translates them into indexes.
 Each index corresponds with a bucket, in which we store the key-value pair were entering.

-On average, the time complexity to access a value stored within a hash table is O(1) - constant time.
+On average, the time complexity to access a value stored within a hash table is O(1) - constant time - which is the same time complexity for accessing a value within an array using an index.
+(Because that's <em>exactly</em> what we're doing.)
 This efficiency for lookup is one reason hash tables are so widely used, and why so many programming languages have built in hash tables.

 However, the worst case time complexity for lookup is actually O(n) - linear time.
 This has to do with <em>collisions</em>.

 ## Hash Table Collisions

-As mentioned above (and shown in the above diagram from Wikipedia), values associated with hash keys are stored in individual "buckets", which are paired with the index that corresponds to that hash key.
-However, these "buckets" can actually store multiple values - this occurs when two different hash keys are mapped to the same index after having run through the hashing function.
+As mentioned above (and shown in the above diagram from Wikipedia), values associated with keys are stored in individual "buckets", which are paired with the index that corresponds to that key.
+However, these "buckets" can actually store multiple values - this occurs when two different keys are mapped to the same index after having run through the hashing function.
 This type of phenomenon is known as a "collision", and it's best to avoid it when possible.
 Often, however, it's inevitable.

 ### Managing Collisions